-Yes, a part-time freelancer can earn full-time income or even more working part-time as a freelancer provided he works smarter and not harder.
+Yes, a part-time freelancer can earn a full-time income or even more if he works smarter and not harder.
+Let me share how

 The short answer is yes.
-Working as a part-time, freelancer can earn full-time income or even more than full-time income working part-time as a freelancer.
-This doesn’t mean all part-time freelancer can do it and you have to work smarter.
+Working as a part-time freelancer can earn a full-time income or even more than a full-time income.
+It doesn’t mean all part-time freelancers can do it, and you have to work smarter.

 Consider these points if you want to be working for a client part-time and continue doing the job or whatever you are doing as full time.

 If you prefer to be doing data entry work as a part-time freelancer and expect your part-time income will be at par with your full-time income, you can have a tough time doing it.

 As a part-time freelancer who wishes to earn a substantial amount to your full-time income has to make the right choice of skills to work in.

 If you choose to be a creative freelancer, as a designer, developer, writer, photographer, one can make better money as a freelancer than mechanical work.
 Creative people can demand better rates.

 The Right Kind of Clients

 Some clients will be tough to manage.
 They will need a lot more of your time to provide them your services.

 As a part-time freelancer, it is not always about the hourly rate.
 One of my recent clients wanted me to work on a Skype call.
 He will let me know what needs to be done.
 If it is something that can be done within an hour, he wanted me to get it done right away.